-4 Informal Settlements have been identified in the municipal area, they are Mzombane, Mountain View at Ga-Pila, Shushumela at Ga-Pila, Matebeleng of Chief Ledwaba in a Portion of the Farm Weenen.
+4 Informal Settlements have been identified in the municipal area, they are Mzombane, Mountain View at Ga-Pila, Shushumela at Ga-Pila, and Matebeleng of Chief Ledwaba in a Portion of the Farm Weenen.

-There are currently 6 land invasions in the municipality, and they have been identified in the following settlements: Ga-Machikiri, Ga-Magongoa Section 2, Ga-Puka (Rooibokfontein), Ga-Sekhaolelo (Armoed), Mapela next to Skimming, Bakenberg (Next to Bakenberg and Sepharane Cross Roads).
+There are currently 11 land invasions in the municipality, and they have been identified in the following settlements: Ga-Machikiri, Ga-Magongoa Section 2, Ga-Puka (Rooibokfontein), Ga-Sekhaolelo (Armoed), Mapela next to Skimming, Bakenberg (Next to Bakenberg and Sepharane Cross Roads) with the latest ones being The remaining extent of Portion 80 of the Farm Piet Potgietersrus Town and Town Lands 44 KS, Mahwelereng IA, Portion of the Remaining Extent of the Farm Macalakaskop 243 KR opposite Home 2000 and Between the N11 and Mahwelereng Zone B as well as and a Portion of the Remaining Extent of the Farm Steiloop 403 LR.